k-rheault/agentic-ai-with-semantic-kernel/README.md

 > ollama run llama3.1:8b
 This command will download and launch the LLaMA model locally.

+> [!Note]
-Note that the `llama3.1:8b` model used in this project may not solve all tasks correctly.
+> The `llama3.1:8b` model used in this project may not solve all tasks correctly.
 For real-world production apps, you may need to use more advanced models hosted on your server.

 ### Run with OpenAI